Page Contents

 If the bank disburses Rs 6,00,000 with an interest rate of 8% to the borrower initially on a loan for lacs, then the borrower will pay interest only for Rs 6,00,000 for 6 months.

-After 6 months when the bank will disburse additional Rs 6,00,000 the Pre-EMI will be calculated at Rs 12,00,000.
+After 6 months when the bank will disburse an additional Rs 6,00,000 the Pre-EMI will be calculated at Rs 12,00,000.
 The construction should be finished within 36 months.

 Disbursement Time | Disbursed amount | Total disbursed | Pre-EMI=(total disbursed amount * (rate of interest/12)) | Regular EMI |